The Fun - The Challenge - The Experience

 - Racers will again have the option of sailing inside Mile Rock to avoid current, and will again have the option to round the Southeast Farallon Island in either direction for improved tactical choices.
 Most of the winners from the 2022 race tacked around, leaving the island to starboard.

-- The standard OYRA safety requirements will apply, but BAMA will continue to offer its alternate solutions to allow additional boat classes to participate (e.g. Moore 24 and Express 27 fleets, various trailerable boats).
-BAMA remains open to help find solutions to meet safety requirements.
+- The standard YRA safety equipment requirements will apply, but BAMA will continue to offer its alternate solutions to allow additional boat classes to participate (e.g. Moore 24 and Express 27 fleets, various trailerable boats).
+AIS transponders are now required.
+BAMA remains committed to helping racers find solutions to meet safety requirements.
+Our goal is to facilitate participation from as many boats as possible.

 - Live scoring via Jibeset!
 As soon as anything happens on the course, we post it, throughout the day, starting as soon as all fleets have started!